Azure/Microsoft.AVS.Management/docs/README.md

 ### Protecting service credentials
 If deploying an appliance in customer infrastruture that needs service credentials with privileges above `cloudadmins` role the vendor must ensure that the credentials are never exposed - not in-flight, nor at rest.
-- The appliance user must not be able to gain root access or direct access to the storage or file system where credetials are stored.
+- The appliance user must not be able to gain root access or direct access to the storage or file system where credentials are stored.
 - The appliance must be deployed in a folder with NoAccess permission to `CloudAdmins` SSO group.
 See `[AVSSecureFolder]::Root()` and `[AVSSecureFolder]::GetOrCreate()`.
 - The credentials must be passed as OVA properties to the appliance, including the rotation scenario.
 - The credentials must never be logged, no diagnostic bundle may include the credentials.